-This is a starting point for making sense of (and gaining access to) all of the Firefox-related data analysis tools.
-There are a number of different tools available, all with their own strengths, tailored to a variety of use cases and skill sets.
+This is a starting point for making sense of the tools used for analyzing Mozilla data.
+There are different tools available, each with their own strengths, tailored to a variety of use cases and skill sets.

 These web-based tools do not require specialized technical knowledge (e.g. how to write an SQL query, deep knowledge of BigQuery).
 This is where you should start.